Most Kiwis Are Underinsured

 Fire and smoke damage

-Fire can destroy a home completely.
-Your policy covers the rebuild costs after fire damage up to your sum insured, including damage caused by smoke, heat, and water used in firefighting.
-Whether the fire starts inside your house or spreads from a neighbouring property, you are covered.
+A house fire can mean a total loss.
+Policies typically cover rebuild costs up to your sum insured, including damage from smoke, heat, and water used in firefighting.
+Does not matter whether the fire starts inside your house or spreads from next door.
+Fire cover is standard.

 Natural hazards and disaster

-New Zealand's exposure to natural hazards makes this cover essential.
-Your policy protects against earthquake, volcanic eruption, hydrothermal activity, tsunami, landslide, and natural landslip.
+If you own a home in Wellington or Christchurch, you already know why this matters.
+But it applies everywhere.
+Home insurance policies typically protect against earthquake, volcanic eruption, hydrothermal activity, tsunami, landslide, and natural landslip.
 The Natural Hazards Commission (Toka Tu Ake) levy is built into your premium and provides a first layer of cover, with your private insurer covering the balance up to your sum insured.

 Storm and flood damage

-Storms, high winds, hail, and flooding can cause serious damage to your home's structure, roof, glass, and cladding.
-Your policy covers repair or rebuild costs including debris removal and site clearance.
-Some policies have flood sub-limits in high-risk areas, so we check the policy wording and flag any limitations before you commit.
+High winds, hail, storms, and flooding can hammer your roof, glass, cladding, and the structure underneath.
+Policies typically cover repair or rebuild costs, plus debris removal and site clearance.
+Worth noting: some policies cap flood cover in high-risk areas.
+We check for those sub-limits and flag them before you commit.

 Theft and burglary

-If your house is damaged during a break-in, home insurance covers the repair cost - doors, windows, broken glass, locks, and walls.
-Many policies also cover lock replacement and new house keys after a burglary, so your home stays secure.
+If your house is damaged during a break-in, home insurance typically covers the repair cost for doors, windows, broken glass, locks, and walls.
+Many policies also include lock replacement and new house keys after a burglary, so your home stays secure.
 Stolen belongings are claimed under your contents insurance policy.

 Accidental damage